 Head Coach Schellas Hyndman

 One of the most notable head coaches in NCAA men's soccer history, Schellas Hyndman completed his fourth year at the helm of the Grand Canyon men's soccer program in 2018, leading the Lopes to their first NCAA tournament at the Division I level.
-He was named the third men’s soccer coach at GCU on Jan.
+He was named the third men's soccer coach in program history on Jan.
 13, 2015.

-In 34 years of coaching, Hyndman has compiled a record of 487-150-55 and has qualified his teams for the NCAA Tournament in 31 of 33 eligible seasons.
+In 35 years of coaching, Hyndman has compiled a record of 499-158-56 and has qualified his teams for the NCAA Tournament in 31 of 33 eligible seasons.
 He ranks fourth in NCAA Division I men's soccer history for career wins.

 Hyndman brings with him extensive head coaching experience, including 35 years of collegiate coaching experience -- 24 years at SMU, seven seasons at Eastern Illinois and the remaining years at GCU.
 Hyndman compiled a record of 466-122-49 entering his 2015 GCU debut, giving him the 12th-highest winning percentage in Division I men's soccer (.770) at the time.

 Hyndman served as the head coach for FC Dallas of Major League Soccer from 2008 to 2013.
 He took FC Dallas to the MLS Cup Final in 2010, when he was named MLS Coach of the Year.